Rome2Rio

 See all options

-There are 6 ways to get from Eurostat to Amsterdam by plane, train, bus, car, or train (Eurostar)
+There are 6 ways to get from Eurostat to Amsterdam by plane, train, bus, or car

 Select an option below to see step-by-step directions and to compare ticket prices and travel times in Rome2Rio's travel planner.